alphagov/paas-tech-docs/source/documentation/deploying_services/mysql.md

 where `SERVICE_NAME` is a unique descriptive name for this service instance.

-Run `cf conduit --help` for more options, and refer to the [Conduit readme file](https://github.com/alphagov/paas-cf-conduit/blob/master/README.md) [external link] for more information on how to use the plugin.
+Run `cf conduit --help` for more options, and refer to the [Conduit readme file](https://github.com/alphagov/paas-cf-conduit/blob/master/README.md) for more information on how to use the plugin.

 <h2 id="amend-the-service">Amend the service</h2>